-Gamida Cell is a trademark of ours that we use in this quarterly report on Form 10-Q, or Quarterly Report.
+Gamida Cell and Omisirge are trademarks of ours that we use in this quarterly report on Form 10-Q, or Quarterly Report.
 This Quarterly Report also includes trademarks, tradenames, and service marks that are the property of other organizations.
-Solely for convenience, our trademarks and tradenames referred to in this Quarterly Report appear without the ® or TM symbols, but those references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights, or the right of the applicable licensor to our trademark and tradenames.
+Solely for convenience, our trademarks and tradenames referred to in this Quarterly Report appear without the \circledast or \intercal symbols, but those references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights, or the right of the applicable licensor to our trademark and tradenames.
 We do not intend our use or display of other companies' trade names or trademarks to imply a relationship with, or endorsement or sponsorship of us by, any other companies.